-Blogging is a great way to drive traffic to your website and a blog post has miles more longevity than a social media post.
-Blogs provide evergreen content that can send a steady stream of new visitors over a number of years.
-Blogging regularly will build a bank of content that will help Google to find your site, index more of your pages and increase your chances of making it to page 1 of search results.
+Blogging can be a great way to drive a steady stream of traffic to your small business website.
+Publishing blogs regularly will build a bank of content that will help Google to find your site, index more of your pages, and increase your chances of making it to page 1 of search results.

 - how to…